Large Companion Animal Studies: Fellowship Training

 Degree requirements: Applicants must be within 2 years of receiving their PhDView website Save Need help writing this grant?

-The Fellowship Training Grant is designed to assist new investigators in launching a successful research career by providing salary support in a quality mentoring environment.
+Fellowship Training grants are designed to assist new investigators in launching a successful research career by providing salary support in a quality mentoring environment.

-Proposals should be designed to convince the reviewers that the applicant clearly understands the problem to be studied, has devised a scientifically sound approach, and has the expertise to conduct the study.
+Proposals should be designed to convince the reviewers that the proposed project will advance the science of animal health; the investigator clearly understands the health problem and has the expertise to conduct the study; and the approach is scientifically sound.

 You can learn more about this opportunity by visiting the funder's website.

-- The Fellow cannot have completed more than two (2) years of full-time postdoctoral research training on the proposed project.
+- Must not have completed more than two years of full-time postdoctoral research training on the proposed project.

 - Clinical residents and other applicants with clinical service requirements are not eligible.